mchmarny/gh2csv/README.md

 * PRs and PR Comments for a given Repo
 * Issues and Issues Comments for a given Repo

+> Note, the provided PR, PR Comments, Issues, and Issue Comments export only the basic events, you can alter the fields names to include additional data needed for your use-case.

 ## Prerequisites

 * [Personal GitHub access token](https://github.com/settings/tokens)